nullsquid/Intro-To-Game-Programming/README.md

 Once we define a function, we probably want to actually use it.
 Using a function is commonly referred to as _calling_ it.
 To call a function, we simply write the name, along with any arguments between the parentheses.
 Taking our earlier example, when we want to actually deal our damage, we could write `dealDamage(enemy, 10)`.
 This tells our game to run whatever code is inside of the body of the `dealDamage` function, replacing wherever we wrote `target` with `enemy` and wherever we wrote `damage` with `10`.
 In short, this will do 10 damage to the enemy we give it.
 In a real production situation, we'd want to actually deal with damage a bit differently, but we'll get to that.
 I just want to illustrate how functions are written and used here.

 #### Takeaways
-*   Most of the time when you want to make your code _do something_, you'll either use a function that already exists in whatever framewo you're using (love, in our case), or write one yourself
+*   Most of the time when you want to make your code _do something_, you'll either use a function that already exists in whatever framework you're using (love, in our case), or write one yourself
 *   Functions can use special internally-declared variables called _arguments_ to do whatever they need to do

 ### love-Specific Functions